PostHog/posthog.com/contents/blog/product-360.md

 featuredImageType: full
 ---

-As a fresh YC grad, we needed to build and talk to customers.
-Product felt like a bureacratic layer which would slow us down.
+When PostHog was fresh out of YC last year, there were two things we focussed on: (i) build and (ii) talk to customers.
+Hiring a product person felt like a bureacratic layer which would slow us down.
+Engineers on our team would speak to our users (also engineers) - surely they'd know what's best to prioritize.
+We didn't want our engineers to be "shielded" from our customers.

-By PostHog's series B, I realized I was completely wrong!
+By PostHog's series B, I realized this approach was wrong.

 # Why I used to think this way